hotosm/fAIr/docs/guides/run-locally.md

 docker compose up
 ```

 Open <http://localhost:8000>.
-The first boot pulls images and seeds the model
+The first boot pulls images and applies database
-catalog, so it takes a few minutes; later starts are quick.
+migrations, so it takes a few minutes; later starts are quick.

 This runs the API, the frontend, a background worker, and the full dependency
 set: Postgres with PostGIS, MinIO, a STAC catalog, MLflow, and a ZenML server.